We invest in and support child nutrition program access

 OUR COLLECTIVE GOAL

-Provide 20 million meals to hungry Minnesota children and generate $35.6 million in sustainable revenue.
+Provide 15 million new meals to hungry Minnesota children and generate $20 million in sustainable reimbursement revenue to local communities.

 Change the trajectory of hunger relief for Minnesota’s children living in urban, suburban, and rural economic hardship so they can realize their full potential.